menu Home chevron_right

 4. Presidio of San Francisco – San Francisco

-Once a military base, the Presidio has seen centuries of soldiers pass through its grounds, some of whom never left.
+Once a military base, the Presidio has seen centuries of soldiers pass through its grounds.
+It’s possible that some of those soldiers never left.
 The Presidio Officers’ Club, one of the oldest buildings in San Francisco, is rumored to be haunted by a woman in black.
-Workers and visitors have reported hearing disembodied voices, footsteps, and the eerie sound of someone sobbing.
-Additionally, the fog that often rolls over the Presidio adds to its spooky ambiance, making it feel like ghosts could appear at any moment.
+People have reported hearing voices, footsteps & the sound of someone sobbing.

 Haunt factor: Medium.
 The Presidio’s long military history and location make it a prime spot for paranormal activity.